hamzamalik80/Burger-House/README.md

 # Burger-House
-This is my first Git Repository
+This is my first Git Repository.
+Auther - Hamza Malik